tempesta-tech/tempesta/README.md

 The Frang has his section of options in configuration("frang_limits".
 This options are:
 *"request_rate" - rate of requests through a connection;

-*"request_burst" - maximum rate of requests per fixed period of time(fraction of sec"connection_rate" -number of new connection per second;
+*"request_burst" - maximum rate of requests per fixed period of time(fraction of sec)"connection_rate" -number of new connection per second;

 *"connection_burst" -number of new connection per fixed period of time (fraction of second);

 *"concurrent_connections" - number of concurrent connection;
 "client_header_timeout" timeout of incomming header of request;
 *"client_body_timeout" timeout of incomming parts of a message;

 *"http_uri_len" - max length of uri part in a request;

 *"http_field_len" max length of fields in a request;

 *"http_body_len";

 *"http_host_required" - the field "Host" is not optional;

 *"http_ct_required"- Content-Type is not optional;

 *"http_methods" - a list of pemitted requests methods;

 *"http_ct_vals"- enabled values of Content-Type of a request;